top of page

 The most important component of necrosis repair training at IIMTSA is direct supervised experience on real cases.
 Bianca treats necrosis repair cases at her active clinical practice in St. Petersburg, Florida — and students work alongside her on these cases during training.

 This is not simulation.
-It is not a demonstration you watch from the back of a room.
-It is supervised hands-on work on real post-surgical tissue with a real educator who has managed these cases consistently and knows exactly what to look for, what to adjust, and how to guide a student through the clinical decision-making process in real time.
+It’s not a demonstration you watch from the back of a room.
+It’s supervised hands-on work on real post-surgical tissue with a real educator who has managed these cases consistently and knows exactly what to look for, what to adjust, and how to guide a student through the clinical decision-making process in real time.

-This experience is irreplaceable.
-And it is available nowhere else in Florida.
+This experience is irreplaceable, and it’s available nowhere else in Florida!

 Why This Training Matters — For Artists, Providers, and Clients